marymlucas/marymlucas.github.io/_pages/about.md

 ## Updates

 ### 2024
+- Mar 2024:
-- Mar 2024: Invited, with full funding, to attend the ECOG-ACRIN Spring 2024 Group Meeting in Baltimore, MD as an [Edith Peterson Mitchell, MD Health Equity Travel Scholarship](https://ecog-acrin.org/research/mentorship/travel-scholarships/){:target="_blank"} alumna.
+  - Invited to attend, with full funding, the ECOG-ACRIN Spring 2024 Group Meeting in Baltimore, MD as an [Edith Peterson Mitchell, MD Health Equity Travel Scholarship](https://ecog-acrin.org/research/mentorship/travel-scholarships/){:target="_blank"} alumna.
-- Mar 2024: Co-author on two papers from our lab accepted to the [12th IEEE International Conference on Health Informatics (IEEE ICHI 2024)](https://ieeeichi2024.github.io/){:target="_blank"}, Orlando, FL.
+  - Co-author on two papers from our lab accepted to the [12th IEEE International Conference on Health Informatics (IEEE ICHI 2024)](https://ieeeichi2024.github.io/){:target="_blank"}, Orlando, FL.
+- Jan 2024:
-- Jan 2024: Co-author with collaborators from UPenn, Howard U, and Villanova U, on a paper - "Artificial Intelligence Assisted Curation of Population Groups in Biomedical Literature" (*Latrice Landry, Mary Lucas, Anietie Andy, Ebelechukwu Nwafor*), accepted for the [18th International Digital Curation Conference](https://dcc.ac.uk/events/idcc24){:target="_blank"}, Edinburgh, Scotland.
+  - Co-author with collaborators from UPenn, Howard U, and Villanova U, on a paper - "Artificial Intelligence Assisted Curation of Population Groups in Biomedical Literature" (*Latrice Landry, Mary Lucas, Anietie Andy, Ebelechukwu Nwafor*), accepted for the [18th International Digital Curation Conference](https://dcc.ac.uk/events/idcc24){:target="_blank"}, Edinburgh, Scotland.
-- Jan 2024: Our paper on disparities in presentation and initiation of anti-VEGF treatment in patients with retinal vein occlusions, work in collaboration with the [Vickie & Jack Faber Vision Research Center at Wills Eye Hospital](https://www.willseye.org/research-2/){:target="_blank"}, has been accepted for publication in Opthalmology® Retina, a journal of the American Academy of Opthalmology.
+  - Our paper on disparities in presentation and initiation of anti-VEGF treatment in patients with retinal vein occlusions, work in collaboration with the [Vickie & Jack Faber Vision Research Center at Wills Eye Hospital](https://www.willseye.org/research-2/){:target="_blank"}, has been accepted for publication in Opthalmology® Retina, a journal of the American Academy of Opthalmology.

 ### 2023
 - Sep 2023: Awarded the [Edith Peterson Mitchell, MD Health Equity Travel Scholarship](https://ecog-acrin.org/research/mentorship/travel-scholarships/){:target="_blank"} to attend the ECOG-ACRIN Fall 2023 Group Meeting, Washington, DC.